Anant23452/Expense-tracker/README.md

 - Add a theme preference, including dark mode.
 - Evolve the app into a full-stack version after adding backend skills.

-## Deployment

-This project can be deployed as a static front-end application on platforms such as Vercel, Netlify, or GitHub Pages.

-1. Run `npm run build` locally to confirm the production build succeeds.
-2. Import the GitHub repository into your hosting provider.
-3. Use the platform's standard Node build settings.
-4. Add the deployed URL to the [Live Demo](#live-demo) section.

-Because this project uses browser `localStorage`, each browser/device maintains its own saved expense data.
-Data is not shared or synced between devices.

-## Contributing

-Contributions, ideas, and bug reports are welcome.

-1. Fork the project.
-2. Create a branch: `git checkout -b feature/your-feature`.
-3. Make a focused change and update documentation where helpful.
-4. Open a pull request describing the problem and solution.

-Please keep contributions aligned with the project's current front-end learning scope.